react-native-windows/winappdriver-js-webdriver-example/packages/webdriverio/README.md

-# CalculatorTest
+# webdriverio

-CalculatorTest is a sample test project that runs and validates basic UI scenarios on Windows 10 built-in **Calculator** application using JavaScript.
+Thie project is a sample test project that runs and validates basic UI scenarios on [Xaml-Controls-Gallery](https://github.com/Microsoft/Xaml-Controls-Gallery) application using JavaScript.
 This sample is created as the most basic test project to quickly try out Windows Application Driver.

 This test project highlights the following basic interactions to demonstrate how UI testing using Windows Application Driver work.
 - Creating a modern UWP app session
-- Finding element using accessibility id
+- Finding element using 'accessibility id' and 'name'
 - Sending click action to an element
 - Retrieving element value
 - Use WebDriverIO
-- Test: WebDriverIO <-> Appium <-> WinAppDriver
-- Test: WebDriverIO <-> WinAppDriver

 ## Requirements